tiprankstipranks

 A disruption in the operations of our suppliers could materially adversely affect our business, financial condition and results of operations.

-Our ability to continue to select reliable suppliers who provide timely deliveries of quality materials and components will impact our success in meeting customer demand for timely delivery of quality products.
+Our ability to continue selecting reliable suppliers who provide timely deliveries of quality materials and components will impact our success in meeting customer demand for timely delivery of quality products.
 If we experience significantly increased demand, or if, for any reason, we need to replace an existing manufacturer or supplier, there can be no assurance that additional supplies of raw materials or additional manufacturing capacity will be available when required on terms that are acceptable to us, or at all, or that any new supplier or manufacturer would allocate sufficient capacity to us in order to meet our requirements.
-For example, during 2022 we experienced supply chain disruptions causing shortages of various raw materials; those supply chain disruptions largely resolved during 2023.
-In addition, should we decide to transition existing manufacturing between third-party manufacturers or should we decide to transition existing in-house manufacturing to third-party manufacturers, the risk of such a problem could increase.
+We have in the past and may again in the future experience supply chain disruptions and related shortages of various raw materials.
+In addition, should we decide to transition existing manufacturing between third-party manufacturers or to transition existing in-house manufacturing to third-party manufacturers, such as the transition of our footwear manufacturing to a third-party owned facility in Vietnam, the risk of such a supply chain disruption could increase.
 Even if we are able to expand existing or find new manufacturing sources, we may encounter delays in production and added costs as a result of the time it takes to train our suppliers and manufacturers in our methods, products and quality control standards.
-Any material delays, interruption or increased costs in the supply of raw materials or components of our products could impact our ability to meet customer demand for our products, which could materially adversely affect our business, financial condition and results of operations.
+Any material delays, interruption or increased costs in the supply of raw materials or components of our products could impact our ability to meet customer demand, which could materially adversely affect our business, financial condition and results of operations.
 In addition, there can be no assurance that our suppliers and manufacturers will continue to provide raw materials and components that are consistent with our standards and that comply with all applicable laws and regulations.
 We have occasionally received, and may in the future receive, shipments of supplies or components that fail to conform to our quality control standards.
-In that event, unless we are able to obtain replacement supplies or components in a timely manner, we risk the loss of sales resulting from the inability to manufacture our products and could incur related increased administrative and shipping costs, and there also could be a negative impact to our brands, any of which could materially adversely affect our business, financial condition and results of operations.
-While we do not control our suppliers or their labor practices, negative publicity regarding the management of facilities, production methods of or materials used by any of our suppliers could adversely affect our reputation, which could materially adversely affect our business, financial condition and results of operations and may force us to locate alternative suppliers.
-In addition, our suppliers may not be well capitalized and they may not be able to fulfill their obligations to us or may go out of business.
+In that event, unless we obtain replacement supplies or components in a timely manner, we risk the loss of sales resulting from the inability to manufacture our products and could incur related increased administrative and shipping costs, that could also negatively impact our brands, any of which occuring could materially adversely affect our business, financial condition and results of operations.
+While we do not control our suppliers or their labor practices, negative publicity regarding the management of facilities, production methods employed or materials used by any of our suppliers could adversely affect our reputation, which could materially adversely affect our business, financial condition and results of operations and may force us to locate alternative suppliers.
+In addition, our suppliers may not have access to adequate capital to fulfill their obligations to us or may go out of business.
 Furthermore, the ability of third-party suppliers to timely deliver raw materials or components may be affected by events beyond their control, such as work stoppages or slowdowns, transportation issues, changes in trade or tariff laws, or significant weather and health conditions.

 Costs - Risk 1